News 10 April, 2024

 • Important drivers of business profit;

-• A description of the supply chain for the group’s five largest products and/or service offerings by turnover plus any other products and/or services amounting to more than 5% of group turnover.
+• Describe the supply chain for the group’s top five products/services by turnover and others exceeding 5% of group turnover.
 The required description could take the form of a chart or a diagram;

 • A list and brief description of important service arrangements between members of the MNE group, other than research and development (R&D) services, including a description of the capabilities of the principal locations providing important services and transfer pricing policies for allocating services costs and determining prices to be paid for intra-group services;

-• A description of the main geographic markets for the group’s products and services that are referred to in the second bullet point above;
+• Describe the main geographic markets for the group’s products and services mentioned in the previous point.

 • A description of important business restructuring transactions, acquisitions and divestitures occurring during the fiscal year.

-MNE group’s intangibles (as defined in Chapter VI of the(se) Guidelines)
+Group’s intangibles (as defined in Chapter VI of the(se) Guidelines) held by a multinational enterprise

-• A general description of the MNE group’s overall strategy for the development, ownership, and exploitation of intangibles, including location of principal R&D facilities and location of R&D management;
+• A general description of the MNE group’s strategy for intangible assets, including principal R&D facilities and R&D management locations.

-• A list of important agreements among identified associated enterprises related to intangibles, including cost contribution arrangements, principal research service agreements and license agreements;
+• A list of key agreements among associated enterprises related to intangibles, including cost contributions, research services, and licenses.

 • A general description of the group’s transfer pricing policies related to R&D and intangibles;

-• A general description of any important transfers of interests in intangibles among associated enterprises during the fiscal year concerned, including the entities, jurisdictions, and compensation involved.
+• A description of significant intangible interest transfers among associated enterprises during the fiscal year, detailing entities, jurisdictions, and compensation.

 MNE group’s intercompany financial activities